Information for High School Students

 What extracurricular opportunities should I look for?

-Look for opportunities to volunteer in a medical setting, shadowing a doctor, working in a lab, or in medical research.
-The best opportunities are ones you can sustain over time and in which you can build relationships, such as volunteering at a hospital for a semester or longer, instead of only volunteering for a one-time event.
-These activities will confirm your premedical interest when you apply to college, when you apply for related opportunities during college, and when you ultimately apply to medical school.
+Look for opportunities to volunteer in a medical setting, shadow a doctor, or work in medical research.
+The best opportunities are ones you can sustain over time and in which you can build relationships, such as volunteering at a hospital for a semester or longer, instead of for a one-time event.
+These activities will demonstrate your interest in medicine when you apply to college and when you ultimately apply to medical school.
 Such experiences also will enable you to meet potential mentors who can motivate you and help you develop your skills.
-Jane Cary, director of science and technology advising at Williams College, says, “You may always ask your family physician or pediatrician if you can observe him or her.
-Younger students are frequently drawn to medicine as a career by positive interaction with their own physicians.”
+Learn more about these opportunities at aamc.org/getting-experience.

 How do I find out about these experiences?

-Are there any summer programs or internships available to high school students?
+What summer programs or internships are available to high school students?

-Yes, go to AAMC’s listing of summer enrichment programs, and under “education level" choose “high school level.”
+The AAMC provides a list of summer enrichment and pipeline programs here: services.aamc.org/summerprograms.
+Under “education level” choose “high school level.”

-What should I think about when applying to colleges?
+What should I consider when applying to colleges?

-Most U.S. colleges will offer the required and recommended prerequisites asked for by medical schools.
+Most U.S. colleges will offer the required and recommended prerequisite courses sought by medical schools.
 You also may wish to tour the lab facilities and science department classrooms.
-Consider whether your potential colleges have pre-health advisors, pre-health clubs, a relationship with a local hospital, or other helpful resources on campus or in the community that will help you sustain your motivation and meet your goals.
+Consider whether your potential colleges have prehealth advisors, prehealth clubs, or other helpful resources on campus or in the community that will help you sustain your motivation and meet your goals.

-If you’re already sure you want to be a doctor, you may consider BS-MD programs (read more on our), which combine undergraduate school with medical school, giving you both your bachelor and medical degrees.
+If you’re already sure you want to be a doctor, you may consider BS-MD programs (aamc.org/bsmd-program), which combine undergraduate school with medical school to award you both a bachelor’s degree and medical degree.
 These programs last six to nine years, and requirements vary from program to program.
-You can learn more about specific programs by viewing their profiles on the website.
+These programs are available to only an extremely limited number of students.
+Learn more about specific programs by viewing their school profiles on the AAMC Medical School Admission Requirements™ website: aamc.org/msar.

 Follow the AAMC